How Does Social Media Affect Sleep?

-It's 10:00 pm, and you have work the next day.
+Picture this: It's 10:00 pm and you have work the next day.
 It's time for bed, but instead of curling up under your sheets and closing your eyes, you find yourself reaching for your phone.

 Before you know it, it's already 3 am.

-But you’re not alone.
-In recent years, there has been a significant increase in "nocturnal social media use," as discovered in a 2020 study by Anushree Tandon, Puneet Kaur, Amandeep Dhir, and Matti Mäntymäki.
-These behaviors have become so commonplace that checking social media before bed is almost considered natural.
+In recent years, there has been a significant increase in "nocturnal social media use," as discovered in a 2020 study.
+These behaviours have become so commonplace that checking social media before bed is almost considered natural.

-What researchers came to discover upon their study was that several factors played a part in sleep patterns among young adults, including excessive social media use, the fear of missing out or FOMO, poor mental health, and inadequate sleep hygiene.
+Research discovered several factors play a part in sleep patterns among young adults, including excessive social media use, FOMO, poor mental health and inadequate sleep hygiene.

-The explanation for this is simple: Smartphones emit blue light, which suppresses melatonin, the hormone involved in regulating our sleep cycle.
-This, in turn, tricks our brains into thinking that it's daytime when it's technically nighttime, causing us to feel more awake than usual.
+The explanation is simple: Smartphones emit blue light, which suppresses melatonin, the hormone involved in regulating our sleep cycle.
+This tricks our brains into thinking that it's daytime when it's technically nighttime, causing us to feel more awake than usual.

 And as you might expect, the more awake we feel and the more time we spend on social media, the less sleep we get.